Get ready for some fun with these NYC Tips and Tricks for Your Epic BIG Apple Adventure!

 A special thanks to frugal friend Anna for sharing this fun NYC photo!

-Natella said: “New York City offers on average 50 free events a day, year round; these events range from free tours of various neighborhoods; free jazz and classical music concerts, and gallery openings; free staged readings; free talks/lectures/seminars at NYU and Columbia U; free reading by famous authors; free screenings, etc. You can find it all at ClubFreeTime.”
+Natella said: “New York City offers on average 50 free events a day, year round; these events range from free tours of various neighborhoods; try free jazz and classical music concerts, and gallery openings; free staged readings; get free talks/lectures/seminars at NYU and Columbia U; enjoy a free reading by famous authors; free screenings, etc. You can find it all at ClubFreeTime.”

 Tanya said: “Empire State Building as well as Statue of Liberty tickets can be purchased online ahead of time.
 This saved me a lot of time standing in line.
 It is worth planning in advance to go to the museum and into the Statue of Liberty.
 I love NY!”